-Facilitate and execute Agile Release Trains
+Facilitate, execute and improve your company’s Agile Release Trains

-In this three-day Release Train Engineer course you will gain an in-depth understanding of the role and responsibilities of a Release Train Engineer (RTE) in the SAFe enterprise.
-You will learn how to facilitate and enable end-to-end value delivery through Agile Release Trains (ARTs) and value streams.
+This three-day Release Train Engineer course will provide you with an in-depth understanding of the role and responsibilities of a Release Train Engineer (RTE) in the SAFe enterprise.
+You will learn how to facilitate and enable end-to-end value delivery through ARTs and value streams.

 During this three-day course you will learn to: